hypothesis/h/docs/hacking/install.rst

 This document contains instructions for setting up a development environment for h.
-If you are looking for instructions for deploying h in a production environment, please consult the :doc:`/INSTALL` instead.
+If you are looking for instructions for deploying h in a production environment, please consult the :doc:`/INSTALL` document instead.

 Requirements